40,000 children have lost a parent to COVID-19 in the U.S., study finds

 “The number of children experiencing a parent dying of COVID-19 is staggering,” the study’s authors wrote.
 “For comparison, the attacks on September 11, 2001, left 3000 children without a parent.
 The burden will grow heavier as the death toll continues to mount.”

-The study found that 20% of Black children lost a parent to the virus, despite only making up 14% of the population of U.S. children.
+The study found that 20% of children who lost a parent to the virus were Black, despite Black children only making up 14% of the population of U.S. children.

 “Our analysis highlights the shadow population of bereaved family members, and gives us a method to track the toll of parental bereavement as the pandemic evolves,” according to Margolis.
 “For every 13 COVID deaths, one child under the age of 18 loses a parent.”